tom-doerr/path_scripts/src/task_list.md

 2. **Add Vim-like Interface** - Implement vim-like navigation and editing in the interface.
    - Priority: LOW
    - Status: Not started
-   - Notes: Would require implementing mode switching (normal/insert), navigation with j/k, and basic text manipulation commands.
-Could leverage prompt_toolkit or textual libraries.
+   - Notes: Will use Textual's custom key handlers to implement mode switching (normal/insert), navigation with j/k, and basic text manipulation commands.

 3. **Add Textual UI Integration** - Consider integrating with Textual for a more advanced TUI.
    - Priority: LOW